rob-brown/RBCoreDataAdditions/README.markdown

 `RBCoreDataAdditions` does *not* depend on my `NSManagedObject+RBExtras` class, but you may find it useful.
 You can find it in my [RBCategories repository][2].

 You may also be interested in my [`RBReporter`][3] class.
-It is great for logging and repoprting Core Data errors.
+It is great for logging and reporting Core Data errors.

 ##How To use
 `RBCoreDataAdditions` is meant to be dropped into your app with little effort on your part.
-If you want to customize the name of your persistent store file, name of MOM file, etc you can either provide an `RBCoreDataManagerDelegate` or modify the delegate calls within `RBCoreDataManager.m`.
-This flexibility is nice so you don't accidentally commit your constants to the main repo.
-If you create a singleton, I recommend creating a singleton or using the app delegate.
-NOTE: The delegate should be set at launch and never changed.
-Here are the current options defined in `RBCoreDataManagerDelegate`:
+If you want to customize the name of your persistent store file, name of MOM file, etc you can do one of the following:

+ 1. Subclass `RBCoreDataManager`.

+ 2. Create an `RBCoreDataManagerDelegate`.
+If you take this route, you need to beware a couple things.
+First, you should set the delegate as soon as possible after launch and never change it.
+Second, XIBs and UIStoryboards are inflated before `-application:didFinishLaunchingWithOptions:` is called.
+If you make any calls to `RBCoreDataManager` in your view loading code, then the delegate may not be set yet and will revert to the defaults in `RBCoreDataManager.m`.

+ 3. Modify the delegate calls within `RBCoreDataManager.m`.
+This is the safest option.
+However, if you submit a pull request for `RBCoreDataAdditions`, you should not modify the delegate methods in `RBCoreDataManager.m`.

+Here are the options defined in `RBCoreDataManagerDelegate`:

 ```objective-c
 @protocol RBCoreDataManagerDelegate <NSObject>